R. A. Mashelkar

 He has been a member of the External Research Advisory Board of Microsoft (USA), Advisory Board of VTT (Finland), Corporate Innovation Board of Michelin (France), Advisory Board of Prime Minister’s National Research Foundation (Singapore), Advisory Board of Global Innovation Index (Geneva), OECD Advisory Board on Innovation for Inclusive Growth (Paris), WEF Global Agenda Council for emerging technologies (Switzerland), Board of Trustees of Medicine for Malaria Venture (Geneva), etc.

+He was chairman of the CSIR (South Africa) International Review Committee and also the One-Man Committee to review WIPO’s World Wide Academy.
 He was a World Bank consultant for restructuring R & D institutions in several countries around the world, such as Indonesia, Croatia, Serbia, Vietnam, Turkey, Bangladesh and Sri Lanka.

-Corporate World
+Leadership in the Corporate World

 Dr. Mashelkar has been on the Board of Directors of several reputed companies such as Reliance Industries Ltd., Tata Motors Ltd., Hindustan Unilever Ltd., Thermax Ltd., Piramal Enterprises Ltd., and KPIT Technologies Ltd. Godrej Agrovet Ltd, etc. He chaired the Boards of GeneMedix Life Sciences Pvt.
 Ltd., Vyome Biosciences Pvt.
 Ltd. and Invictus Oncology Pvt.
 Ltd.